bhimrazy/Oracle-Practical-DBMS-Labs/Labs/Lab_3.md

         EMAILID                                            VARCHAR2(30)
 ```

-6.Create a relation department on the department schema with the underlined attribute as primary key.
+6. Create a relation department on the department schema with the underlined attribute as primary key.
 Add the constraint to the relation department such that dnumber is only between 10 and 50 and also dname should be in capital letter.

 ```sql